akcode2/library/README.md

 # library
-Using Javascript objects and object constructors to make a book collection
+Used Javascript objects and object constructors to make a book collection